1. What is an investment?

 Many people find themselves with a lump sum at some point in their lives.
 This could be through inheritance, a bonus or cash from the sale of a home.

 Now you’re clear on what an investment is, the different types, your options and how to get going, you’ll need to set up an account to start investing.
-Find out which Hargreaves Lansdown Vantage account is best for you.
+Find out which Hargreaves Lansdown account is best for you.
+Or log in to your account to get started.